salehiali1374/bandWidthLog/README.md

 # BandwidthLog

-A bash script to show bandwidth usage of users
+A bash script to show and log bandwidth usage of users

 Requirement
 ---